-- In order to be admitted to the Master of Laws an applicant must have completed the following or equivalent: - (a) a Bachelor of Laws or - (b) a Bachelor of Laws (Honours). - 2 In exceptional circumstances, an applicant who does not meet the requirements in 1 above, but who has extensive professional or scholarly experience of an appropriate kind, may be considered for admission. - 3 An applicant must demonstrate to the dean (or representative) an ability to undertake study at postgraduate level in the proposed course of study.
+- 1 In order to be admitted to the Master of Laws an applicant must have completed the following or equivalent: - (a) a Bachelor of Laws or - (b) a Bachelor of Laws (Honours). - 2 In exceptional circumstances, an applicant who does not meet the requirements in 1 above, but who has extensive professional or scholarly experience of an appropriate kind, may be considered for admission. - 3 An applicant must demonstrate to the dean (or representative) an ability to undertake study at postgraduate level in the proposed course of study.

-- 4 To qualify for the Master of Laws, a student must achieve 120 points by successfully completing the requirements in one of the structures below, including LAWS901 Legal Research Methodology. - (a) Master of Laws by Thesis - (i) a thesis of either 120 or 90 points and - (ii) any remaining points from papers listed in the Master of Laws Table. - (b) Master of Laws by Dissertation - (i) a dissertation of 60 points and - (ii) 60 points from papers listed in the Master of Laws Table. - (c) Master of Laws by Coursework - (i) 120 points from papers listed in the Master of Laws Table. - 5 An exemption from LAWS901 Legal Research Methodology, or part thereof, may be granted to a student who has demonstrated to the satisfaction of the Programme Director advanced skills in legal research methodology. - 6 A student may substitute up to 30 points with papers from any other relevant postgraduate programme with the approval of the Programme Director. - 7 A student may complete this qualification with an endorsement specialisation where 90 points are completed within one of the specialisations listed in these regulations.
-These points may include a thesis, dissertation or research project in the area of the specialisation.
+- 4 To qualify for the Master of Laws, a student must achieve 120 points by successfully completing the requirements in one of the structures below. - 5 An exemption from LAWS901 Legal Research Methodology, or part thereof, may be granted to a student who has demonstrated to the satisfaction of the dean (or representative) advanced skills in legal research methodology. - 6 A student may substitute up to 30 points with papers from any other relevant postgraduate programme with the approval of the programme leader. - 7 A student may complete this qualification with a specialisation where 90 points are completed within one of the specialisations listed in these regulations.
+These points may include a thesis, dissertation or research project in the area of the specialisation; and may include a suitable special topic paper.